 JAMCOPY Board of Directors

-DIANNE DALEY MCCLURE (Chair), SHIRLEY CARBY, NOEL FRANCIS, CHERRY-ANN SMART, MAJOR JOSEPH (JOE) B. WILLIAMS, EDWARD CHANNER, LILYCLAIRE BELLAMY, HELENE COLEY-NICHOLSON, JOY FAIRCLOUGH-MORGAN, ANNIE PAUL, PATRICIA REID-WAUGH, YVONNE GRINAM-NICHOLSON, TANYA BATSON-SAVAGE, JUNETTE GRANDISON
+DIANNE DALEY MCCLURE (Chair), SHIRLEY CARBY, NOEL FRANCIS, LILYCLAIRE BELLAMY, PATRICIA REID-WAUGH, TANYA BATSON-SAVAGE, JUNETTE GRANDISON, KALANDO WILMOTH, RACHEL MOSS, AISHA SPENCER

 DIANNE DALEY MCCLURE